 What is most frightening about of these toxic herbicides is that there is no information as to how the combination of 2,4-D and glyphosate will affect human health.
 The hazardous implications of these studies have been the cause of tremendous concern throughout the scientific and medical community.
 They have even led the New England Journal of Medicine and Center for Food Safety to urge the EPA to delay permitting the use of Enlist Duo altogether.

 With about 70-80% of foods currently on grocery store shelves containing GMOs, the demand for GMO foods and the use of herbicides, like Enlist Duo, will increase.
 As the use of herbicides increases, it is more important than ever to properly protect the farmworkers that are exposed to this toxic chemical on a daily basis.
 Farm-owners using Enlist Duo have a responsibility to educate themselves on the known dangers of this herbicide.
 Farm-owners also have a responsibility to take the proper precautions to ensure their farmworkers’ health and safety come before profit.

-To learn more about herbicide exposure and birth defects or to learn more about Waters Kraus & Paul, send us an email us or call us at 800.226.9880.
+To learn more about herbicide exposure and birth defects or to learn more about Waters Kraus Paul & Siegel, send us an email us or call us at 800.226.9880.